schmartmann/datadog_writing_test/readme.md

 In our example, our migration file creates a `dogs` table, and our `models/dog.rb` file allows us to access it via the `Dog` object in our Sinatra app.

-If you want your database pre-populated, add that data to `db/seeds.rb`, and run `rake db:seed` to seed your database.
+If you want your database pre-populated, add that data to `db/seeds.rb`, and run `$ rake db:seed` to seed your database.

 Now that we have a server and a database, let’s build an index view to make sure the two are communicating correctly.